Felice Pastore: Biography

 He died in 1862 in Palermo: his wife, Donna Stefania Naselli di Montaperto, had her husband's corpse carried to Alcamo at Church of Saint Mary of Jesus, later, in 1880, it was buried in the chapel of Pia Opera Pastore, the institute that had been founded by his will in 1860.

-He left a great estate for this institution: it was realized in order to give a moral formation, a civic and religious education to the female youth.
+He left a great estate for this institution: it was realised in order to give a moral formation, a civic and religious education to the female youth.